ViktorHaag/eagle-pass/source/adventures/ruinedTemple.rst

 ===========================
- Ruined Temple of La-a Uli
+ Ruined Temple of La'a Uli
 ===========================

   *Heard about town, in the tavern: My cousin, a woodcutter, recently came upon